fluiddyn/fluidimage/doc/overview_orga_package.md

-# Overview of the organization of the package
+# Overview of the package

 ## Data objects ({mod}`fluidimage.data_objects`)